 This Australian peer-to-peer exchange charges a withdrawal fee amounting to only the network fee when you withdraw ETH.
-This fee is below the industry average and thus constitutes a competitive advantage against the majority of other top crypto exchanges in the market.
+This fee is below the industry average and is an advantage against the majority of other exchanges in the market.

-At this place, you can purchase advertised cryptocurrencies through both wire transfer and credit cards.
+At this place, you can purchase advertised cryptos through both wire transfer and credit cards.
 Actually, you can pay through more than 30 different payment methods.
-For instance, you can purchase cryptocurrency through PayPal here.
+For instance, you can purchase crypto through PayPal here.
 That is not very common on the market, even though there is a clear demand for that payment method.
 Some of the available payment methods are set out in this picture:

-The above can be especially helpful for newer cryptocurrency investors.
-It also makes this exchange an “entry-level exchange”, meaning an exchange where a new cryptocurrency investor can enter the market.
+The above can be especially helpful for newer crypto investors.
+It also makes this exchange an “entry-level exchange”, meaning an exchange where a new crypto investor can enter the market.

 LocalEthereum received a B+ in this test.
-This is a very impressive score.
-In particular considering that most exchanges in our Cryptocurrency Exchange List only receives an F in this test.
+This is a very strong score.
+In particular considering that most exchanges in our Exchange List only receives an F in this test.